gfaline/gfaline.github.io/work.md

 <img src="images/moc.png" alt="moc" width="200"/>

 <details>
-I was in the core of a dynamic team contributing to Enhancing OpenStack to enable multiple providers to participate in a shared cloud.
+I was in a dynamic team contributing to Enhancing OpenStack to enable multiple providers to participate in a shared cloud.
 Massachussetts Open Cloud(MOC) aimed to create a self-sustaining at-scale public cloud based on the Open Cloud eXchange model.
 It is currently fully operational.
-I was specifically working with the Hardware Isolation Layer (HIL) group at Boston University which allocates and configures nodes(typically computers or users) and networks.
+I was specifically working with the Hardware Isolation Layer (HIL) group at Boston University which allocates and configures nodes (typically computers or users) and networks.
 I worked primarily with fellow MIT student Mengyuan Sun to implement outward facing features that interfaced with the rest of the team.
   </details>

   [Group Website](https://massopen.cloud/)